AL-ABBAS IN THE BATTLE OF SIFFEEN

 In the sight of Imam al-Hussein (a), all these matters impose on him the legal responsibility of responding to the calls of the persecuted people.

 Hence, he decided to send his cousin Muslim ibn Aqil to Kufa for inspecting the real situation there.
-After the report of Muslim, the Imam would see whether it is obligatory upon him to lead that revolt or not.
+After the report of Muslim,

 As he arrived in Kufa, Muslim resided in the house of al-Mukhtar ibn abi-Ubaida ath-Thaqafi.
 As the Shia knew about this matter, they hurried to al-Mukhtar's house, received Muslim warmly, gathered around him, and appealed to him to accept their declarations of allegiance to Imam al-Hussein (a).